 The Wally Close

-Tenement: The Collective Close
+Tenement: The collective close

 John Joseph Burns

 Penny Lewis is Programme Lead for the University of Dundee and Wuhan University Architectural Studies Programme, a job which involves teaching in China.
-From 1999-2007 she was editor of Prospect, the Scottish architecture magazine and a regular contributor to national papers and architectural journals.
+From 1999 to 2007 she was editor of Prospect, the Scottish architecture magazine and a regular contributor to national papers and architectural journals.
 Her PhD on The impact of ecological thought on architectural theory from 1968 remains an ongoing research interest alongside work on the city.